sdr-enthusiasts/docker-dump978/README.md

 - [http://my_ip:30980/skyaware978](http://my_ip:30980/skyaware978) -- SkyAware978 map
 - [http://my_ip:30980/skyaware978/data/aircraft.json](http://my_ip:30980/skyaware978/data/aircraft.json) -- aircraft.json statistics file
 - [http://my_ip:30980/health](http://my_ip:30980/health) -- HealthCheck results (returns `OK` if container is healthy)

-## Auto-Gain system

-An automatic gain adjustment system is included in this container, and can be activated by setting the environment variable `DUMP978_SDR_GAIN` to `autogain`.
-You should also map `/run/autogain` to persistent storage, otherwise the auto-gain system will start over each time the container is restarted.
-You should also ensure `LAT` and `LON` are set because the script uses the maximum range as a metric for choosing the best gain level.

-_Why is this written in bash?_ Because I wanted to keep the container size down and not have to install an interpreter like python.
-I don't know C/Go/Perl or any other languages.

-Auto-gain will take several weeks to initially (over the period of a week or so) work out feasible maximum and minimum gain levels for your environment.
-It will then perform a fine-tune process to find the optimal gain level.

-During each process, gain levels are ranked as follows:

-- The range achievable by each gain level
-- The signal-to-noise ratio of the receiver

-The ranking process is done by sorting the gain levels for each statistic from worst to best, then awarding points.
-0 points are awarded for the worst gain level, 1 point for the next gain level all the way up to several points for the best gain level (total number of points is the number of gain levels tested).
-The number of points for each gain level is totalled, and the optimal gain level is the level with the largest number of points.
-Any gain level with a percentage of "strong signals" outside of `AUTOGAIN_PERCENT_STRONG_MESSAGES_MAX` and `AUTOGAIN_PERCENT_STRONG_MESSAGES_MIN` is discarded.

-Using this method, auto-gain tried to achieve the best balance of range, tracks and signal-to-noise ratio, whilst ensuring an appropriate number of "strong signals".

-The auto-gain system will work as follows:

-### Initialisation Stage

-In the initialisation process:

-1. `dump978` is set to maximum gain (`AUTOGAIN_MAX_GAIN_VALUE`).
-1. Results are collected up to `AUTOGAIN_INITIAL_PERIOD` (up to 2 hours by default).
-1. Check to ensure at least `AUTOGAIN_INITIAL_MSGS_ACCEPTED` messages have been locally accepted (1,000,000 by default).
-If not, continue collecting data for up to 24 hours.
-This combination of time and number of messages ensures we have enough data to make a valid initial assessment of each gain level.
-1. Gain level is lowered by one level.
-1. Gain levels are reviewed from lowest to highest gain level.
-If there have been gain levels resulting in a percentage of strong messages between `AUTOGAIN_PERCENT_STRONG_MESSAGES_MAX` and `AUTOGAIN_PERCENT_STRONG_MESSAGES_MIN`, and there have been three consecutive gain levels above `AUTOGAIN_PERCENT_STRONG_MESSAGES_MAX`, auto-gain lowers the maximum gain level.
-1. Gain levels are reviewed from highest to lowest gain level.
-If there have been gain levels resulting in a percentage of strong messages between `AUTOGAIN_PERCENT_STRONG_MESSAGES_MAX` and `AUTOGAIN_PERCENT_STRONG_MESSAGES_MIN`, and there have been three consecutive gain levels below `AUTOGAIN_PERCENT_STRONG_MESSAGES_MIN`, auto-gain discontinues testing gain levels.

-Auto-gain then moves onto the fine-tuning stage.

-### Fine-Tuning Stage

-In the fine-tuning process:

-1. `dump978` is set to maximum gain level chosen at the end of the initialisation process.
-1. Results are collected up to `AUTOGAIN_FINETUNE_PERIOD` (7 days by default).
-1. Check to ensure at least `AUTOGAIN_FINETUNE_MSGS_ACCEPTED` messages have been locally accepted (7,000,000 by default).
-If not, continue collecting data for up to 48 hours.
-This combination of time and number of messages ensures we have enough data to make an accurate assessment of each gain level, and by using 7 days this ensures any peaks/troughs in data due to quiet/busy days of the week do not skew results.
-1. Gain level is lowered by one level until the minimum gain level chosen at the end of the initialisation process is reached.

-At this point, all of the tested gain levels are ranked based on the criterea discussed above.

-The gain level with the most points is chosen, and `dump978` is set to this gain level.

-Auto-gain then moves onto the finished stage.

-### Finished Stage

-In the finished stage, auto-gain does nothing (as `dump978` is operating at optimal gain) for `AUTOGAIN_FINISHED_PERIOD` (1 year by default).
-After this time, auto-gain reverts to the initialisation stage and the entire process is completed again.
-This makes sure your configuration is always running at the optimal gain level as your RTLSDR ages.

-### State/Log/Stats Files

-All files for auto-gain are located at `/run/autogain` within the container.
-They should not be modified by hand.

-### Forcing auto-gain to re-run from scratch

-Run `docker exec <container_name> rm /run/autogain/*` to remove all existing auto-gain state data.
-Restart the container and auto-gain will detect this and re-start at initialisation stage.

 ## Logging